sLg00/nba-now-tui/readme.md

 <h1>NBA Now</h1>

+NOTE: currently undergoing some incremental refactoring moving to a more loosely coupled design, leveraging interfaces.

 NBA NOW is a simple terminal application built with Go.
 The TUI is built using [Charm](https://charm.sh)'s suite of libraries and leveraging the Bubble Tea framework.